medievalsoftware/medieval.software/src/posts/rune-synergy-discontinued.md

 September.
 If not, then surprise!
 I have a whole expedition to put you through if you're interested, otherwise here's the tl;dr:

-Some of you might already know that I officially discontinued development on September 30th.
-If you didn’t, well—surprise!
-I’ve got quite the journey to share with you if you're curious.
-Otherwise, here’s the tl;dr:

 > The project no longer aligns with my interests and life goals.

 <hr>